 A love of—or hatred for—the gym

 You know that great feeling you get when you finish a workout?
 No?
 You may have a gene that interferes with the release of dopamine, the feel-good neurotransmitter that regulates your brain’s pleasure and reward centers.
 According to researchers at the University of Georgia, this gene plus an individual’s personality affects a person’s “natural urge” to be active or, well, not.
 But this doesn’t give you an excuse to skip the gym.
 Even if you don’t have the inherited traits that predispose you to like working out, you can still develop a love of exercise, even with a genetic inclination to be a couch potato.

 Whether you wake up early or burn the midnight oil

 “Early to bed, early to rise” sounds like common sense, but not if your genes are working against you.
 A 2016 study by the genetics company 23andMe found that people may be genetically predisposed to be morning people or night owls.
 They discovered that there are 15 areas of the human genome linked to being bright-eyed and bushy-tailed in the morning, and having even one of them increases the likelihood of being a morning person by up to 25 percent.
 Furthermore, seven of those regions are related to genes regulating circadian rhythm.
-So that internal clock of yours?
+That internal clock of yours?
 It might be programmed with a snooze button, so don’t let anyone else tell you and your inherited traits when to get out of bed in the morning!

 Your java obsession